- 20 Must-Do Activities For A London Family Vacation

 You won’t mistake the outdoor rinks at Somerset House or Hampton Court for your local hockey rink.
-If you visit London in December or January take a turn on these ice ponds that enjoy very splendid British backdrops.
+If you visit London in December or early January take a turn on these ice ponds that enjoy very splendid British backdrops.

 Fans of a certain teen Wizard will need to go to the Warner Brothers Studio Tour.
 You’ll walk through Diagon Alley and the Great Hall, Bow to Buckbeak in the Dark Forest, fly on a broom and see plenty of props and costumes.